wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 The `PowerAuthConfiguration` has the following additional properties:

 - `algorithm` - Alters [algorithm](#algorithms-for-communication) used for the communication with the PowerAuth Server.
-- `offlineaAthenticationCodeComponentLength` - Alters the default component length for the [offline authentication code](#symmetric-offline-multi-factor-authentication-code).
+- `offlineAuthenticationCodeComponentLength` - Alters the default component length for the [offline authentication code](#symmetric-offline-multi-factor-authentication-code).
 The values between 4 and 8 are allowed.
 The default value is 8.
 - `externalEncryptionKey` - See [External Encryption Key](#external-encryption-key) chapter for more details.
 - `keychainKey_Biometry` - Specifies the 'key' used to store the `PowerAuthSDK` instance’s biometry-related key in the biometry keychain.
 If not set, the `instanceId` is applied.
 Do not alter this configuration unless you have a valid reason to do so.